emkrawiec/next-chat/README.md

 # next-chat

 ## tl;dr;
+Chat app.

-Mini SaaS application combining most of the functionalities you usally see on complex web app.
+Application combining most of the functionalities you usally see on complex web app.
 These are:
 - standard API communication via HTTP,
 - realtime communiation with WebSockets,
 - interactive UI